chdim100/Dynamic-Thoracic-Model-for-EIT/README.md

 ---------------INSTRUCTIONS------------------------

-1) Initialize the input parameters in Test_Dynamic_model_script.m  REMEMBER TO SET THE paths!!! (to Bio-lungs and eidors folders, see below at F)
+Step 1) Initialize the input parameters in Test_Dynamic_model_script.m  REMEMBER TO SET THE paths!!! (to Bio-lungs and eidors folders, see below at F)

 Those include: